dice-group/LIMES/limes-core/manual/user_manual.md

         <RELATION>owl:sameAs</RELATION>
     </ACCEPTANCE>

-By using the \verb#THRESHOLD# tag, the user can set the value for the metric value above which two instances are considered to be linked via the relation specified by using the tag \verb#RELATION#, i.e., \verb#owl:sameAs# in our example.
+By using the \verb#THRESHOLD# tag, the user can set the minimum value that two instances must have in order to satisfy the relation specified in the \verb#RELATION# tag, i.e., \verb#owl:sameAs# in our example.
 Setting the tag `<FILE>` allows to specify where the links should be written.
 Currently, LIMES produces output files in the N3 format.

 Future versions of LIMES will allow to write the output to other streams and in other data formats.